-A double-crust fruit pie to be precise.
+The same basic rules for peach pie apply to all double-crust fruit pies.
 For double-crust pies are made by a slightly different method than open-faced pies.
 Unlike open-faced pies, double-crust pie crusts are not “blind”-baked (i.e. partially baked without the filling inside).
 Thus extra measures have to be taken to prevent the bottom crust from becoming soggy.
 The filling is treated a bit differently vis-à-vis an open-faced pie, and it’s baked lower in the oven at a higher temperature.

 The thing that prevents so many talented bakers and cooks from attempting homemade pie is fear of crust.
 Rolling crust, moving crust, shaping crust…it terrifies people.
 This comes, I believe, from too many bad experiences working with ultra-dry dough that crumbles at the merest touch.
 What aspiring pie makers need to know is that a dough need not be that dry.
 Recipe writers, though they try, have no way of knowing if, say, the flour you’re working with is especially dry (oh yes my friends, sacks of flour can have different moisture contents).
 Thus you should use your own judgment when making your dough.
 If it seems just horribly crumbly after you knead it, add another teaspoon or two of water.
 The idea is to give it just enough to keep it together.
 Then, after a nice long rest in the fridge, the flour granules should be hydrated enough that it rolls out smoothly.

 Another misconception most pie bakers have is that a dough must be rock-hard, right out of the fridge when you start to roll it.
 Nonsense.
 A few minutes at room temperature or a little patting between the palms to loosen it up is fine.
 You just don’t want it warm and greasy.